Nurse Navigators Play a Critical Role in Cancer Care

 Hearing a cancer diagnosis can bring on a flood of conflicting emotions.
 Shock, numbness, anger and confusion about your next steps.
 There are more than 14 million new diagnoses each year, and many patients are unsure about what to do - questions can range from how to break the news at home to what to expect during treatment.

-At MedStar Georgetown Cancer Network, nurse navigators are the healthcare providers who help with those questions and support patients at every step of their cancer journey.
+At MedStar Georgetown Cancer Institute, nurse navigators are the healthcare providers who help with those questions and support patients at every step of their cancer journey.
 Helping patients see the big picture and keeping track of the small details is also an essential part of the role.

 Why Are Nurse Navigators Crucial to Quality Care?

 When you receive a cancer diagnosis, it's easy to feel overwhelmed by your options.
 Surgery, medications, radiation, and other treatment options may be presented to you.
 A nurse navigator can help you understand your choices and provide detailed information about the behavior of a specific cancer.
 By understanding cancer staging and how treatment works, you can make more informed decisions about your treatment.

 Every cancer treatment regimen should be tailored to fit the individual; nurse navigators explain and address that necessity.
 We can even provide translation services to help eliminate any language barrier, should the need arise.
 And if making appointments is tough, transportation services might be available.
 Many secondary services can help you get the most out of every appointment.

 During your first visit with your cancer treatment team, you get a lot of information - so much so, that it may be easy miss details, and you may have questions.
 That's where a nurse navigator comes in; they can help you figure out the best resource for any questions and offer suggestions about what to ask.
 In fact, part of the new patient process as a nurse navigator involves providing patients with valuable information, as well as potential questions to ask.